Larisa Arap: Commission

-On July 30, 2007, Vladimir Lukin chose an "expert commission" headed by Yuri Savenko, president of the Independent Psychiatric Association of Russia, to investigate Arap's hospitalization.
+On July 30, 2007, Vladimir Lukin chose a commission headed by Yuri Savenko, president of the Independent Psychiatric Association of Russia, to investigate Arap's hospitalization.
 According to Yuri Savenko, the forceful hospitalization of Arap was completely unwarranted.
 At the same time he said that Arap "showed signs of mental instability" and that Arap admitted to being briefly hospitalized for stress and insomnia in 2004.
 Savenko explained his assessment of the situation as follows: "We studied medical documents and materials related to the case, and spent an hour and a half with her.
 The result was that we came to the conclusion that we're dealing with a person who is in fact ill.
 There are no 'politics' behind this.
 However, the politicization of our entire life is such that these patients become the first victims of the situation."
 He also said that "We're returning to this Soviet scenario when psychiatric institutions are used as punitive instruments," and added that "I call this not even punitive psychiatry but police psychiatry, when the main aim is to protect the state rather than to treat sick people."